trennlinie

 1998 and 1999

-On March 09th the Recoil-single Stalker / Missing Piece was released.
+On 9 March 1998 the Recoil single Stalker / Missing Piece was released.

-After the Devotional tour had been that disastrous the band was careful not to let the Singles-tour get out of control.
+Because Devotional had been so disastrous the band was careful not to let the Singles-Tour get out of control.

 Martin: "We've got rules that we keep.
 I only drink two days a week - you may laugh."